 a) Cell Division: Meristematic tissues consist of cells that are actively undergoing cell division that leads to the production of new cells, allowing the plant to grow and develop.

-b) Undifferentiated Cells: Meristematic cells are undifferentiated, meaning they have not yet specialized into specific cell types.
-As they divide, some of these cells remain in the meristem, while others undergo differentiation to become specialized cells for various plant tissues.
+b) Undifferentiated Cells: Meristematic cells are undifferentiated, meaning they have not yet specialised into specific cell types.
+As they divide, some of these cells remain in the meristem, while others undergo differentiation to become specialised cells for various plant tissues.

 c) Rapid Growth: The cells produced by meristems are initially small and have thin cell walls, which allows them to expand and elongate quickly.